Frequently Asked Questions (FAQ’s) about Heart Disease

 Given the likelihood of risk factors including family history and lifestyle, anyone regardless of their gender can have heart problems.

 Hence it cannot beat faster at times of stress as compared you your younger age.
-Moreover, fatty deposits narrow our vessels, blocking the normal flow of blood leading to various heart diseases, stroke, and heart attacks.
+Moreover, fatty deposits narrow our vessels, blocking the normal flow of blood leading to various heart disease, stroke, and heart attack.

 I have chest pain, Is it a symptom of a heart attack?

 Yes, chest pain is undoubtedly the most common symptom of a heart attack.
-Chest pain or pressure which is medically termed Angina is primarily caused by the lack of flow of blood to the heart.
+Chest pain or pressure which is medically termed as (Angina) is primarily caused by the lack of flow of blood to the heart.

-Even though some people have signs and symptoms of heart attacks, sometimes a week ahead other people don’t and can have a sudden cardiac arrest.
+Even though some people have signs and symptoms of heart attacks, sometimes a week ahead but other peoples don’t and can have a sudden cardiac arrest.

 Nevertheless, recurrent chest pain is the earliest sign to be aware that you are likely to have a heart attack.